Computer Science (COMP) 470

 Overview

-COMP 470 is designed as a three-credit course to equip the student to cope with issues surrounding the management of Web servers, including monitoring and control of faults, configuration, accounting, performance and security as well as organizational, legal and ethical concerns.
-The student will come to understand many of the key issues, protocols, standards and technologies relating to the operation of the Web and be prepared for current and future developments in the field.
+Computer Science 470: Web Server Management is designed as a three-credit course to equip the student to cope with issues surrounding the management of web servers, including monitoring and control of faults, configuration, accounting, performance, and security, as well as organizational, legal, and ethical concerns.
+The student will come to understand many of the key issues, protocols, standards, and technologies relating to the operation of the web and be prepared for current and future developments in the field.

 Outline